rakaly/jomini/README.md

 - Providing the conversion to reconcile how, for example, a date may be encoded as an integer in the binary format, but as a string when in plaintext.

-The plaintext parser is geared towards save file parsing and is not yet general enough to handle files that embed operators other than equals.

 ## The Mid-level API

 If the automatic deserialization via `JominiDeserialize` is too high level, there is a mid-level